-As addressed in 2.1, the writing of an HRM strategic plan should be based on the strategic plans of the organization and of the department.
+As addressed in 2.2, the writing of an HRM strategic plan should be based on the strategic plans of the organization and of the department.
 Once the strategic plan is written, the HR professional can begin work on the HR plan.
 This is different from the strategic plan in that it is more detailed and more focused on the short term.
-The six parts described here are addressed in more detail in Chapter 4, Chapter 5, Chapter 6, Chapter 7, Chapter 8, Chapter 9, Chapter 10, and Chapter 11.
+The six parts described here are addressed in more detail in the following five chapters.